fp7mplane/protocol-ri/doc/protocol-spec.md

 Capabilities with an `export` section can only be used by specifications with a matching `export` section.
 If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability.

-The special export schema `mplane-http` implies that the exporter will POST mPlane result messages matching the collector's capability to the collector at the specified URL.
+The special export schema `mplane-http` implies that the exporter will POST mPlane result messages to the collector at the specified URL.
 All other export schemas are application-specific, and the mPlane protocol implementation is only responsible for ensuring the schemas and protocol identifiers match between collector and exporter.

 *[**Editor's Note**: This text implies that the export section of a statement is part of the statement's unique hash; this is not the case in the implementation.
 Fix this.]*

 ### Link

-The `link` section contains the URL to which messages in the next step in the workflow can be send, providing __indirection__ in capability and indirection messages.
+The `link` section contains the URL to which messages in the next step in the workflow (i.e. a specification for a capability, a result or receipt for a specification) can be sent, providing indirection.
 The link URL must currently have the schema `mplane-http`, and refers to posting of messages via HTTP `POST`.

-If present in a capability, the client should `POST` specifications for the given capability to the component at the URL given in order to use the capability.
+If present in a capability, the client must `POST` specifications for the given capability to the component at the URL given in order to use the capability, as opposed to simply posting them to the known or assumed URL for a component.
+If present in a specification, the component must `POST` results for the given specification back to the client at the URL given, as opposed to .
+See the section on workflows below for details.

-An indirection message can be returned for a specification by a component, directing the client to send the specification to the component at the URL given in the link in order to retrieve results or initiate measurement.
+If present in an indirection message returned for a specification by a component, the client must send the specification to the component at the URL given in the link in order to retrieve results or initiate measurement.

 ### Token